With no regard for the law and a penchant for vile actions, Dungeons & Dragons neutral evil characters thrive on selfish immorality.

 Many fans consider this Glory’s brain-sucking evidence of a chaotic evil alignment due to the havoc it wreaks, but I disagree.
 When considering alignments, it’s important to remember a character’s motivation.
 Sucking someone’s brain may leave them a chaotic mess of themselves, but that’s not Glory’s goal.
 She only does it when she needs to feed.

 Glory’s first interactions at the Magic Box, when she purchases ingredients for a spell, highlight her neutral evil tendencies.
 At this time, she has no reason to suspect the Magic Box is working with the Slayer, and she behaves like a regular customer when she goes.

 Glory’s actions here are selfish.
-It was easier for her to simply buy the ingredients like an everyday customer than to draw attention to herself by causing chaos, so that’s what she did.
+It was easier for her to buy the ingredients like an everyday customer than draw attention to herself by causing chaos.

 Smaug – The Hobbit

 The Hobbit’s iconic dragon villain is evil.
-He hordes his treasure and burns the village to the ground with zero regard for the lives lost.
+He hordes his treasure and burns the village to the ground, disregarding the lives lost.

 Smaug is the perfect example of neutral evil.
 He has no grand plans for world domination and is not out to revel in anarchistic destruction.
-All Smaug cares about is his gold, and he will destroy anyone or anything that comes between him and it.
+All Smaug cares about is his gold; he will destroy anyone or anything that comes between him and it.